-Check out the highlights from our Google My Business Strategy: Optimizing Your Listings and Reviews webinar here, and scroll to the bottom of this page to watch the recording in its entirety.
+Check out the highlights from our Google My Business Strategy: Optimizing Your Listings and Reviews webinar here.
+Also, you may scroll to the bottom of this page to watch the recording in its entirety.

 Finding Your Brand’s Place in the Local Google Search Landscape

 Our webinar participants learned which GMB optimizations promise the greatest return on your investment today, and: